SAMM (Safety Always Matters Most)

 At Wheaton College, we value a healthy community and recognize that alcohol can be dangerous when abused, therefore we encourage students to make good choices.
 However, we recognize that some students choose to drink, and in these situations, we believe that Safety Always Matters Most (SAMM).
 This is the philosophy and lens through which we hold all alcohol-related discussions.
 To that end, the policies outlined below attempts to reduce many of the risky situations that accompany alcohol use, keeping safety foremost in choices related to alcohol use while complying with state and local regulations:

-- Persons 21 years of age or older are prohibited from purchasing alcoholic beverages for or distributing alcoholic beverages to persons under 21 years of age.
+- Persons 21 years of age or older may not purchase or distribute alcoholic beverages to persons under 21 years of age.

 - No person may provide or distribute alcohol to persons who are intoxicated